tushig0826/MMS/README.md

 Session Description Protocol is for describing multimedia sessions such as session announcement, session invitation, and so on.
 ![figure2](https://github.com/tushig0826/MMS/blob/main/screenshots/figure_2.PNG)
-Figure 2: Overview of SDP with the minimal needed messages for a connection setup source: [ http://help.aarenet.com/wiki/Support_voip_protocol ]
+<p align="center">Figure 2: Overview of SDP with the minimal needed messages for a connection setup source: [ http://help.aarenet.com/wiki/Support_voip_protocol ] </p>
 As you can see from the figure 2, the SDP answer/offer model is used by two devices or users to reach acknowledgement on the description of the session.
 The offering side indicates the desired session description in the offer with codec list and port.
 The answering side replies to the offer with the desired session description from its own viewpoint.
 If the offering side receives the answer with expected codec and port or information then acknowledgement will be sent and connection will be established.